Fire Suppression Rating Schedule (FSRS) Overview

 » Insurers » Government

-The Fire Suppression Rating Schedule (FSRS) is a manual containing the criteria ISO uses in reviewing the firefighting capabilities of individual communities.
-The schedule measures the major elements of a community’s fire-suppression system and develops a numerical grading called a Public Protection Classification (PPC™).
+The Fire Suppression Rating Schedule (FSRS) is a manual containing the criteria ISO uses in reviewing the fire prevention and fire suppression capabilities of individual communities or fire protection areas.
+The schedule measures the major elements of a community’s fire protection system and develops a numerical grading called a Public Protection Classification (PPC™).

-The FSRS incorporates nationally accepted standards developed by such organizations as the National Fire Protection Association (NFPA) and the American Water Works Association (AWWA).
+Our FSRS employs nationally accepted standards developed by such organizations as the National Fire Protection Association (NFPA), the American Water Works Association (AWWA), and the Association of Public-Safety Communications Officials (APCO) International.
 When those organizations update their standards, the ISO evaluation changes as well.
-So, the PPC program always provides a useful benchmark that helps fire departments and other public officials measure the effectiveness of their efforts — and plan for improvements.
+The PPC program always provides a useful benchmark that helps fire departments and other public officials measure the effectiveness of their efforts — and plan improvements.

 How the FSRS works

-The FSRS lists a large number of items (facilities and practices) a community should have to fight fires effectively.
-The Schedule assigns credit points for each item.
-Using those credit points and various formulas, ISO calculates a total score on a scale of 0 to 100.
+The FSRS lists a large number of items (facilities and practices) that a community should have to fight fires effectively.
+The schedule is performance based and assigns credit points for each item.
+Using the credit points and various formulas, ISO calculates a total score on a scale of 0 to 105.5.

 To receive certain PPC ratings, a community must meet minimum criteria.
-After a community meets those criteria, the PPC rating depends on the community’s score on the 100-point scale.
+After a community meets those criteria, the PPC rating depends on the community’s score on the point scale.
 For more information, see:

-- the communications center, including the number of operators at the center
+- the communications center, including the number of telecommunicators

 - the dispatch circuits and how the center notifies firefighters about the location of the emergency

-Fifty percent of the overall score is based on the fire department.
-ISO reviews the distribution of fire companies throughout the area and checks that the fire department tests its pumps regularly and inventories each engine company's nozzles, hoses, breathing apparatus, and other equipment.
-ISO also reviews the fire-company records to determine things such as:
+A maximum of 50 points of the overall score is based on the fire department.
+ISO reviews the distribution of fire companies throughout the area and checks that the fire department tests its pumps regularly and inventories each engine and ladder company’s equipment according to NFPA 1901.
+ISO also reviews the fire company records to determine factors such as:

 - type and extent of training provided to fire company personnel